developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Hotspot Band
 Used to configure the *Frequency Band* in which *Hotspot Mode* of the WLAN adapter operates on a Zebra Android device.

-- If the value ***2.4GHz*** is chosen, the *Hotspot Mode* of the WLAN adapter operates solely in the 2.4 Gigahertz (GHz) *Frequency Band*, and only devices capable of operating in that *Frequency Band* are capable of sharing the Internet connection of the Zebra Android device using *Hotspot Mode*.
+-***2.4GHz***- the *Hotspot Mode* of the WLAN adapter operates solely in the 2.4 Gigahertz (GHz) *Frequency Band*, and only devices capable of operating in that *Frequency Band* are capable of sharing the Internet connection of the Zebra Android device using *Hotspot Mode*.

-- If the value ***5GHz*** is chosen, the *Hotspot Mode* of the WLAN adapter operates solely in the 5.0GHz *Frequency Band*, and only devices capable of operating in that *Frequency Band* are capable of sharing the Internet connection of the Zebra Android device using *Hotspot Mode*.
+-***5GHz***- the *Hotspot Mode* of the WLAN adapter operates solely in the 5.0GHz *Frequency Band*, and only devices capable of operating in that *Frequency Band* are capable of sharing the Internet connection of the Zebra Android device using *Hotspot Mode*.

 ### Hotspot Band 2.4GHz Channel
 Used to configure the single 2.4 HGHz Channel in which *Hotspot Mode* of the WLAN adapter operates on a Zebra Android device and should be specified only if the value ***2.4GHz*** is specified for the Managed Configuration **Wireless LAN Configuration - Hotspot Band**.